reiniervlinschoten/castoredc_api/README.md

 Numeric fields are all returned as floats.

 This can be changed by supplying the argument format_options when intialising the CastorStudy.
-Allowed options are date, datetime and time.
+Allowed options are date, datetime, datetime_seconds and time.
 See https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior for formatting options.

 ```python